 Note

-You should ensure that there are contactable email addresses entered for your organization's Global Admins, Technical Contacts, and Security Admins.
+You should ensure that the contactable email addresses entered for your organization's Global Admins, Technical Contacts, and Security Admins are all current and correct.
 These email addresses are used for security issues that would have an effect at the tenant level.

 Azure Service Health security communications are visible.